convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/action-components/modalpage.md

  - $modal-inset-min-height-large:768px; 	//Minimum height of the large modal inset
  - $modal-inset-width:600px; 	//Width of the large modal inset
  - $modal-inset-height-small:500px;  //Height of the small modal inset
- - $modal-inset-height-large:600px;  //Height of the large modal inset.
+ - $modal-inset-height-large:600px;  //Height of the large modal inset .

 Name | Description
 --- | ---